sumo300/biggy/README.md

       artistDocs.Add(newArtist);
 ```

-The code above will create a SQLite database file named `TestDb.db` in our <Project Root>/Data directory if a db by that name does not already exist, and then also create a table named artistdocuments (again, if one doesn;t already exist).
+The code above will create a SQLite database file named `TestDb.db` in our <Project Root>/Data directory if a db by that name does not already exist, and then also create a table named artistdocuments (again, if one doesn't already exist).

 ## Get All Relational With It...
 Biggy works with relational data too.